4 Tips for Dealing with Unsolicited Health Advice

 As for that unsolicited health advice I received about radiation?
 I ignored it and, instead, turned my attention to self-compassion and equanimity.
 That was better use of my time.

 © 2015 Toni Bernhard.
 Thank you for reading my work.
-I’m the author of three books:
+I’m the author of four books:

 All of my books are available in audio format from Amazon, audible.com, and iTunes.